Multiple Sclerosis (MS)

 • Radiologically isolated syndrome (MRI findings typical of MS that are incidentally noted in patients with no clinical manifestations)

-MS can be distinguished because diagnosis of MS requires evidence of CNS lesions that are separated in both time and space (location in the CNS).
+The diagnosis of MS requires a clinical episode consistent with MS (such as optic neuritis, partial myelitis or internuclear ophthalmoplegia) plus evidence of CNS lesions that are separated in both time and space (location in the CNS).
 For example, any of the following can indicate separation in time:

 • A history of exacerbations and remissions